Visit

 Annual Family Ticket€ 84

-Admission prices winter 2023
+Admission prices summer 2024

-From December (subject to change):
+From 22nd March 2024 (subject to change):

 Children & Young Adultsfree